mohamed-ashraf-bayor/froporec/index.md

 <br>

-> The **alsoConvert** attribute available for both @Record and @Immutable, allows specifying additional types to be transformed into their fully immutable equivalent.
+> The **alsoConvert** attribute available for both @Record and @Immutable, allows specifying additional types to be transformed into their deeply immutable equivalent.
 > The provided alsoConvert array value may contain a mix of your existing Records or POJOs .class values.

 > The **superInterfaces** attribute available for all annotations, allows specifying a list of interfaces to be implemented by the generated Record class.<br>